Hendejac/titanic_ml/index.md

 *The initial work flow and testing notebook for the different classifiers*

 **titanic_ml_age_filling_regressor_and_data_remaker.ipynb**:
-*This is the notebook that was used to clean and make the final data used.*
+*This is the notebook that was used to clean and make the final dataset used.*

 **titanic_ml_clf_final**:
 *This is the notebook where the final data was used and the Gradient Boosting Classifier was optimizied.*

 # The Titanic Passenger Dataset

-Below are the features that were provide from the Kaggle dataset.
+Below are the features that were provided from the Kaggle dataset.
 In total the training set had 891 passengers to train and test the different ML models.